Simply-Synonyms/extension/README.md

 ### API

-The API is powered by Node.js and the dictionary API, and hosted on Heroku.
+The API is powered by Node.js and the dictionary API, and hosted on Vercel Serverless Functions.

-Deploy API to heroku with

-    git subtree push --prefix api heroku master